Jodie Whittaker is reportedly set to step down from Doctor Who after specials in 2022.

 As a result of restrictions due to the pandemic, the new series will be shorter than usual with eight episodes rather than the originally planned eleven.

-Showrunner Chris Chibnall “In this strangest of years, the Doctor Who production team have worked wonders to get the show back into production.
+Showrunner Chris Chibnall said: “In this strangest of years, the Doctor Who production team have worked wonders to get the show back into production.

 “Given the complexity of making Doctor Who, and with new and rigorous Covid working protocols, it’s going to take us a little longer to film each episode, meaning we expect to end up with eight episodes, rather than the usual eleven.